garylirocks/quickrefs/azure-storage.markdown

 - **Block blobs (default)**: blocks of data assembled to make a blob, used in most scenarios
 - **Append blobs**: specialized block blobs optimized for append operations, frequently used for logging from one or more sources (*the `add` permission is for adding a block to an append blob*)
 - **Page blobs**: can be up to 8 TB in size, more efficient for frequent read/write operations.
 They provide random read/write access to 512-byte pages.
-Azure VMs use page page blobs as OS and data disks.
+Azure VMs use page blobs as OS and data disks.

 ### Access tiers